The Best Pubs with Fireplaces in Adelaide For a Cosy Feed

 Hahndorf Inn

-Loved for its German charm, traditional surroundings and cosy atmosphere, the Hahndorf Inn is a prime spot to spend some quality time in as the weather cools down.
-There’s ample seating to sip a local wine or German beer in as the exposed brick and stone walls are lit with the glow of the smouldering pub fireplace.
+Loved by locals and tourists alike for its German charm, traditional surroundings and buzzing atmosphere, the Hahndorf Inn is a prime spot to spend quality time as the weather cools.
+There’s ample seating to sip a local wine or German beer, while the exposed brick and stone walls are lit with the glow of the smouldering pub fireplace, creating the perfect setting to while away a couple of hours in historic Hahndorf.

 The Scenic Hotel

-Follow the twisty roads up to the Hills and you’re faced with the stunning Scenic Hotel.
-Secure a spot in the front bar to be warmed by their log burner as you gaze out the window over the steep drop of the hills onto the city, or breathe in the crisp air outside surrounding a crackling firepit with friends.
+Follow the winding roads up to the Adelaide Hills and soon you’ll be taking in the stunning Scenic Hotel, a longstanding local established in 1869.
+Secure a spot in the front bar to be warmed by their log burner as you gaze out the window over the steep drop of the hills onto the city, or breathe in the crisp air outside, surrounding a crackling fire pit with friends.

 Old Norton Summit Road, Norton Summit